KirylBelasheuski/MVVM-Templates-Generator/README.md

 ## How to install

 #### Using script
-Download archivee to your computer, open the folder in Terminal, execute next command:
+Download archive to your computer, open the folder in Terminal, execute the next command:
 ```shell
 swift install.swift
 ```